-A serious incident must be documented in the Behaviour Log by a teacher.
+A serious incident must be documented in the CPOMs by a teacher.

-- The Behaviour Log is to be kept in the Principal's office.
-The Principal should be made aware of any entry. - If a child's name appears three times in the Behaviour Log in any one term parents should be informed and invited to come into school to discuss the matter and assist the school in developing appropriate interventions.
+- The Principal should be made aware of any entry via a CPOMs alert and verbally where possible. - If a child's name appears three times in the CPOMs for behaviour in any one term parents should be informed and invited to come into school to discuss the matter and assist the school in developing appropriate interventions.
 The senior leaders may choose to do this before three entries.